 In most cases, people are left with mobility and independence impairments, whether temporary or permanent.
 In cases of severe injuries, such as an open fracture, we have also helped people who have suffered psychological trauma.

-How much compensation can I claim for a slip, trip or fall at work?
+How much compensation can I claim for a fall?

 A successful personal injury claim will ultimately see a claimant recover a settlement for their injuries, ongoing treatment and also for their special damages, which covers lost earnings.

-How much you can claim for a slip, trip or fall at work is calculated from the severity of the injury, your financial losses and the impact on your quality of life.
+How much you can claim for a fall at work is calculated from the severity of the injury, your financial losses and the impact on your quality of life.
 This would include:

 - The pain and distress caused to you by the injuries sustained